 CollegeChoice.net is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

-Like most college papers, a heading is always needed.
+1. A Proper HeadingLike most college papers, a heading is always needed.
 Depending on your instructor and their guidelines, this might differ from course to course, but some general things are included.
 Your name, your instructor’s name, the course name, and the date are always required.
+Depending on your instructor and their guidelines, this might differ from course to course, but some general things are included: Your name, your instructor’s name, the course name, and the date are always required.

 - Your name

 - Your instructor’s name

 2. Mind Your MarginsMargins are something even the most detail-oriented student can forget.
 Think about it: when was the last time you checked the margins in Word or Pages?
 You probably didn’t even know you could change them.
 But by keeping a one-inch margin around the entire page, students make it easier for their instructors to read and mark their papers.
 It’s also a good way to make sure that you’re paying attention to the guidelines set out by your instructor, so double-check your paper before turning it in.

 Popular Online Programs

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.